To help children understand the importance of carefully observing and caring for eggs and chickens in the classroom.

 - How long does it take for a chick to grow inside an egg?

-- Where did the class put the chicks after they were hatched?
+- Where did the class put the chick after it was hatched?

-Make sure students understand that, although all 14 eggs in Mrs. Baston's class hatched, often some eggs do not hatch.
+Make sure students understand that often some eggs do not hatch.
+Mrs. Jimenez's class only had one chick hatch successfully.
 Have students think about why this may happen.
 Answers may include because an egg is not healthy or doesn't get enough warmth.

 Depending on your preference, student understanding of the lesson can be assessed using one of the two activities below: